JuliaSparse/Pardiso.jl/README.md

 ### MKL PARDISO

-By default Julia, will automatically install a suitable MKL for your platform by loading `MKL_jll.jl`.
+By default, when adding "Pardiso.jl" to the active environmnent, Julia will automatically install a suitable MKL for your platform by loading `MKL_jll.jl`.
 Note that if you use a mac you will need to pin `MKL_jll` to version 2023.

 If you instead use a self installed MKL, follow these instructions: